vixshan/bento/README.md

 > Note: You can also deploy the app to Heroku using the Heroku CLI.

-> Due to some issues, I think caching, deploying the app on Heroku doesnt show
+> KNOWN BUG: Due to some issues, I think caching, deploying the app on
-> the images, They load for a brief second and disappear.
-So, I recommend
+> Koyeb/Heroku doesnt show the images, They load for a brief second and
-> deploying the app to a VPS or PC.
+> disappear.
+So, I recommend deploying the app to a VPS or PC.

 ## DEPLOY TO RAILWAY